yuehaoshi/FreeFuzz/README.md

-# FreeFuzz
+# FreeFuzz Extension for Paddlepaddle

-This is the artifact of the research paper, "Free Lunch for Testing: Fuzzing Deep-Learning Libraries from Open Source", at ICSE 2022.
+This project utilizes the methodology outlined in the research paper titled "Free Lunch for Testing: Fuzzing Deep-Learning Libraries from Open Source", presented at ICSE 2022.
+While the original paper focused on PyTorch and Tensorflow as the targeted DL libraries, this project aims to expand the scope by incorporating PaddlePaddle for further testing using Freefuzz's technique.

 ## About

 FreeFuzz is the first approach to fuzzing DL libraries via mining from open source.
 It collects code/models from three different sources: 1) code snippets from the library documentation, 2) library developer tests, and 3) DL models in the wild.
 Then, FreeFuzz automatically runs all the collected code/models with instrumentation to collect the dynamic information for each covered API.
 Lastly, FreeFuzz will leverage the traced dynamic information to perform fuzz testing for each covered API.

-This is the FreeFuzz's implementation for testing PyTorch and TensorFlow.
+This is the FreeFuzz's implementation for testing PaddlePaddle.

 ## Getting Started